jinanan/instructor/README.md

-# instructor
+# instructor application
-test-app for instructor
+Test github application for testing of the phone application